vishallagad97/data-analyst-projects/README.md

 # data-analyst-projects
-Data Analyst projects using MySQL and Power BI
+Data Analyst projects using MySQL and Power BI.